 Stunning Accent Wall

 Turning a brick fireplace into a stunning accent wall for displaying art is a cinch with paint.
-The designers at Stuart Sampley Art Architect chose a shade of bluish gray that works with the room's soothing boho vibe.Continue to 27 of 29 below.
+The designers at Stuart Sampley Art Architect chose a shade of bluish-gray paint that works with the room's soothing boho aura.Continue to 27 of 29 below.

 27 of 29